2020 was a hot mess in every conceivable way, finances included. And yet, hope springs eternal.

 Family status: Single people are more worried about not having enough for retirement and the economy (both 39%), while those married/living with a partner are more concerned about their debt (44%).
 Lastly, millennials with kids ranked worries about debt (45%) and the economy (38%) at the top of their list, while those without kids are more worried about retirement savings (42%) and the costs of healthcare (41%).
 The difference in parents vs. non-parents is likely because parents are more concerned about job stability.
 A Catalyst study reports that a third of parents fear being laid off in the next six months because of job cuts related to COVID-19.

 Credello pro tip: To get out of debt, you’ll want to find a debt repayment strategy that works for you.
 Two common methods are the debt avalanche and debt snowball methods.
 With the debt avalanche method, you’ll make minimum payments on all of your balances, but you’ll focus on first paying off the balance with the highest interest rate, followed by the balance with the second-highest interest rate, etc. With the debt snowball method, you’ll instead put all extra money to the smallest balance, and then the second-smallest balance, and so on.
+A debt snowball calculator can be a helpful tool in figuring out if this approach will work for you.

 Most started 2020 with the goal of saving more; expect to save some in 2021